Local explosions and extinction in continuous-state branching processes with logistic competition: Preliminaries

 When a boundary is inaccessible, it can be either an entrance or a natural boundary.
 In the entrance case, although it cannot hit the boundary, the process can be started from it, that is to say, if the process is initially at the boundary, then it will leave it at some future time.
 In the natural case, the process neither can leave nor hit the boundary.

 When a boundary is accessible, it can be either an exit or a regular boundary.
 In the exit case, the process cannot leave the boundary and thus stays at it after it has reached it.
 In the regular case, the process can leave the boundary (in various ways) if it is not stopped upon reaching it.

-When a regular or an entrance boundary is left immediately, we say that it is instantaneous.
-The boundary is called regular reflecting when the time spent at the boundary has a zero Lebesgue measure.
+We shall distinguish two cases for a regular boundary.
+The boundary will be called regular reflecting when the time spent by the process at the boundary has a zero Lebesgue measure.
 When the process is stopped at a regular boundary, the boundary is said to be regular absorbing.
+We stress that in the article, all processes under consideration will leave instantaneously a boundary that is non-absorbing (regular reflecting or entrance boundary).

 Lastly, a regular boundary is regular for itself if the process returns immediately after having left it.
 For a broad class of processes, this entails the existence of a local time at the boundary and the decomposition of the paths into excursions away from the boundary along a Poisson point process.
 We refer the reader for instance to Blumenthal and Getoor's book \cite[Chapter V, Section 3]{zbMATH03272022} and Bertoin \cite[Chapter 4, Section 2]{Bertoin96} for two different constructions of the local time.